ervinctech/osticket-prereqs/README.md

 ## Overview

-This project demonstrates the installation and configuration of osTicket, an open-source help desk ticketing system.
-The lab covers server preparation, dependency installation, database configuration, application deployment, and post-installation security tasks.
+This project demonstrates the installation and configuration of osTicket, an open-source help desk ticketing system, within a Microsoft Azure cloud environment.
+The project includes deploying a Windows 10 virtual machine, configuring IIS, installing PHP and MySQL, creating a database with HeidiSQL, deploying osTicket, and performing post-installation security tasks.

+The purpose of this project was to gain hands-on experience with cloud infrastructure, web servers, databases, and help desk technologies commonly used in IT Support, Help Desk, and System Administration roles.

 ---

 ## Technologies Used

 - Microsoft Azure
+- Azure Virtual Machines
+- Windows 10 Pro
 - Internet Information Services (IIS)
+- URL Rewrite Module
-- PHP 8.4
+- PHP 8.2
 - MySQL 8.0
 - HeidiSQL
 - osTicket